-Apparently, THIS is the right amount of gifts children should get for Christmas
+Apparently, THIS is the amount of gifts that kids should get for Christmas

 It is all too easy to get caught up in the buying frenzy and the madness of the season when you are a parent at Christmas time.

 I mean; my four-year-old is frantically trying to figure out just what to ask Santa for this year, and every time an add for Smyth's Toys or Argos or whatever pops up when he watches TV, his list changes again.
 The Paw Patrol Look-Out, something to do with PJ Masks, a pirate ship, a bathtub for the Baby Born doll Santa brought him last year...
 It's endless.

 However; having been through seven Christmases as a mum already, I know one thing for sure: When it comes to presents, it can all quickly become too much for kids.
 And, as a parent who not only want to make sure my children don't turn into spoiled brats but who also cares about things like the environement and my house not looking like a branch of Hamley's, I see it as my job to keep things pared back to the bare minimum too.

 How many is enough is obviously a personal topic, and most of us are in the position where the kids not only get stuff from Santa, but also from aunts, uncles, grandparents etc – all of which are a little out of your control.
 Which is why, to me, it is even more important to make sure Santa only brings a sensible and sustainable amount of presents each year.

 To us, in my own family, this usually means one or two bigger things (a Barbie house, a race track etc.), and one smaller thing too – often a surprise, and not something that was neccasarily on their list.
 In their stockings, Santa always leaves a little sweet, a mandarin and a new DVD each for us all to watch together.
 Done and dusted.

 This American mum thinks three gifts is the magic number – and her reasoning makes all sorts of sense, I think.